GRAAL-Research/poutyne/docs/source/examples/image_reconstruction.rst

         def __getitem__(self, index):
             input_image = self.dataset[index][0]
-            reconstructed_image = input_image  # In image reconstruction, input and target images are the same.
+            target_image = input_image  # In image reconstruction, input and target images are the same.

-            return input_image, reconstructed_image
+            return input_image, target_image

         def __len__(self):
             return len(self.dataset)

-Finally, in the section below, we wrap the MNIST datasets into our wrapper and create dataloaders for them.
+Finally, in the section below, we wrap the MNIST datasets into our wrapper and create data loaders for them.

 .. code-block:: python